-- 67. The council may provide trees, roses, and shrubs for dedication at locations within the cemetery, and you may lease memorial plaques from the council for a period of up to 10 years.
-It is prohibited to inter cremated remains within this type of memorial. - 68.
+- 73. The council may provide trees, roses, and shrubs for dedication at locations within the cemeteries and you may lease memorial plaques from the council for a period of up to 10 years. it is prohibited to inter cremated remains within this type of memorial. - 74.
 No other memorials or items may be placed on or around the tree area.